vandanrohatgi/blog-grave/_posts/2021-10-8-Azure-Fundamentals-Notes.md

 Roles of resource manager:

 - deploy, monitor, manage all the resources as a group
+- manage your infrastructure through declarative templates rather than scripts.
+- Define and deploy your infrastructure through the declarative syntax in Azure Resource Manager templates, rather than through imperative commands.

 - prevent accidental deletion and changes by implementing read only access controls
 - Implement role based access control. for ex: developers may have read only access, IT can have settings and admins have full control access
 - manage organization's billing